 - Safety and hygiene concerns: Health and safety are of prime importance when looking for a house to reside in, hence, these aspects get priority during the appraisal of a house.
 Areas that would cause safety concerns include things like broken windows, rotten stairs, rotten decks and railings, stairs with no guard rails, decks higher than 18″ and other such hazards.
 Take a moment to look at your house and imagine what difference having a few kids around would make to the safety and structure of the building.
 If anything stands out as a danger or concern, fix the areas to minimize the risk factors on your property and increase the overall value to interested parties.

 - Damaged doors and walls: Damage to walls and floors that go beyond the normal wear and tear of living will definitely devalue your house.
-This can include extreme build up of dirt, mold, stains on carpets, and broken windows.
-Marred sheetrock and doors with holes or nails punched in them or worn out carpets and tiles will also have an adverse affect on the appraisal of your home.
+This can include the extreme build-up of dirt, mold, stains on carpets, and broken windows.
+Marred sheetrock and doors with holes or nails punched in them or worn out carpets and tiles will also have an adverse effect on the appraisal of your home.

 - Stained ceiling or roof: Some houses have stained ceilings due to leakage in the roof.
 If the damage is current you cannot do much about it but if in past you had a leaking roof that is now repaired, take the time to repaint the ceiling.
 The difference it makes to the value of your home will make the time spent in painting well worth it.